matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-1 Equivalence Partitioning and Boundary Value Analysis.md

 * Effective way to record complex logic such as business rules
 * Helps identify all the important combinations of conditions
 * Systematic way to identify all combinations of conditions
-* If a lot of combinations, or having multiple types of input that are not binary, use risk assessment or a minimized decision table to decide which rules to execute
+* If a lot of combinations, or having multiple types of input that are not binary, use risk assessment or a minimised decision table to decide which rules to execute
 * Decision tables can be simplified and made smaller by:
   * Deleting columns with infeasible combinations of conditions
   * Merging columns to minimize the table (ONLY if some conditions do not affect the outcome)